Virginia Is Loosening Restrictions on Outdoor Graduations

-Virginia's schools and college can hold outdoor graduation ceremonies with as many as 5,000 attendees.
+Virginia's schools and colleges can hold outdoor graduation ceremonies with as many as 5,000 attendees.

 The Richmond Times-Dispatch reports that Gov. Ralph Northam made the announcement on Wednesday.